ggfisher/hello-world/access_path_selection_calculation.md

 * Number of leaves in the tree
 * The height of the tree which is equal to:
    * log<sub>fanout</sub> X Number of Leaves
 * Number of matching leaves
+  * Selectivity * Number of Leaves
 * Matching leaves X Directory Entries (DE)/ Page
 * Selectivity